Pharmacy Residency Program

 - Continuing on in training in a PGY2 program

-Once a student has completed the PGY1 residency, they will be able to provide pharmaceutical care in a variety of environments.
+Once a resident has completed the PGY1 residency, they will be able to provide pharmaceutical care in a variety of environments.

 Additionally, graduates of the residency program will be qualified to:

-- Provide excellent pharmaceutical care to patients throughout multiple practice
+- Provide excellent pharmaceutical care to patients throughout multiple practices

 - Work with healthcare teams